paulmcmillon/time-maps/README.md

   </ul>

 Implementing  [Cloud-Native](https://learn.microsoft.com/en-us/dotnet/architecture/cloud-native/definition) and [Microservice](https://learn.microsoft.com/en-us/azure/architecture/microservices/)
-architectures and principles (watch video) we can achieve these objectives as well as many others.
+architectures and principles we can achieve these objectives as well as many others.
 Adopting Microsoft Azure, C#, .NET Core, ASP.NET Core and Blazor also help address many of these concerns.
 </p>

 <H3>Support Plan</H3>

 <p>
-  Currently the application is being supported via email request.
-There are no maintenance or bug issues being addressed.
-Softeknology, Inc will assume ongoing responsibility supporting email requests as well as any other client/customer concerns either by email or directly by phone.
-Softeknology, Inc. will assume responsibility of addressing any current application bugs.
+  The application is Currently supported via email request.
+Maintenance and application issues are being neglected.
+Softeknology, Inc proposes to assume the ongoing responsibility of supporting email requests as    well as any other client/customer concerns either by email or directly by phone.
+Softeknology, Inc. will also assume responsibility for addressing any current application issues.
 </p>

 <p>